git-sumana/CyberSecurityLearning/InterviewQuestions.md

 23. What are your first three steps when securing a Linux server?
 24. What are the advantages offered by bug bounty programs over normal testing practices?
 25. Who’s more dangerous to an organization, insiders or outsiders?
+26. Why dns monitoring is important?
+27. How would traceroute help you find out where a breakdown in communication is?
+28. Why would you want to use SSH from a Windows PC?
+29. How would you find out what a POST code means?****
+30. What is the difference between a black hat and a white hat?
+31. Why is deleted data not truly gone when you delete it?
+32. Why are internal threats often more successful than external threats?
+33. What do you think of social networking sites such as Facebook and LinkedIn?
+34. What is the Chain of Custody?